harrymd/NMPostProcess/README.md

 quick					# Option ('quick' or 'full').
 10						# l_max (maximum angular order, must be integer).
 15 						# i_mode (mode ID: integer, 'all', or 'parallel').
-# Any further lines are ignored (but see 'full projection').
 ```

 Notice that the mode number can also be set as `all` to loop over all modes (this can be slow for large runs) or `parallel` to loop over all modes using all available cores.